Skip to content

 dotnet sln add HelloWorld.Server

-The --contracts flag sets the ProjectReference to the contracts project exactly. --with-docs enables the Smithy docs and OpenAPI endpoints.
+The --contracts flag adds a ProjectReference to the contracts project. --with-docs enables the Smithy docs and OpenAPI endpoints.
 Build and run:

 Terminal window